Reef3rm4n/alv/README.md

 ### Registering a Model for the State Machine

-In ALV, use the `@Model` annotation to define a state machine model, which represents the application state and manages message interactions.
+In ALV, use the `@Model` annotation to define a state machine model.
 The following example demonstrates how to register a `Counter` model:

 ```java
 @Model(Encoding.FURY)